This is why Vanna White isn’t on ‘Wheel of Fortune’ this week

-For the third time ever, in more than 40 years, Vanna White is out sick.
+For the third time ever, in more than 40 years, Vanna White was out sick.

 Don’t worry, she’s OK.

 White missed a day of filming back in August as she was recovering from COVID-19.
-That means she missed five episodes.
+Being absent from one day of filming means she missed five episodes that are airing this week.

 She got sick while filming “Teacher’s Week.”